eProsima/vulcanexus/docs/rst/tutorials/hri/pose_detect/pose_detect.rst

 In case of using Docker, it is needed to give access to the webcam device inside the container.
 Usually, the webcam is located at ``/dev/video0``.
-Run Vulcanexus docker image with the following command, replacing ``{VULCANEXUS_DISTRO}`` with your Vulcanexus distribution:
+Run Vulcanexus docker image with the following command, replacing ``<VULCANEXUS_DISTRO>`` with your Vulcanexus distribution:

 .. code-block:: bash

-    docker run --device /dev/video0 -it --rm --net host --ipc host ubuntu-vulcanexus:{VULCANEXUS_DISTRO}-hri
+    docker run --device /dev/video0 -it --rm --net host --ipc host ubuntu-vulcanexus:<VULCANEXUS_DISTRO>-hri

-To publish images from a webcam, you can use the `*usb_cam* <https://github.com/ros-drivers/usb_cam>`_ package.
+To publish images from a webcam, you can use the `usb_cam <https://github.com/ros-drivers/usb_cam>`_ package.
 Install it with the following command:

 .. code-block:: bash